This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 At ethical elephant, we always assess a company’s cruelty-free policy using our Cruelty-Free Checklist.
 This ensures no animal testing was performed by the brand itself, its suppliers, or any third parties.

-Note that Fenty Beauty (the makeup line) is not 100% vegan.
-But Fenty Skin (the skincare line) is all vegan.
+⭐️ Fenty Beauty (the makeup line) is NOT an entirely vegan brand.
+Fenty Beauty offers some vegan options that are free of animal products.
+While Fenty Skin (the skincare line) is all vegan.

 How to know which of Fenty Beauty products are vegan?